EsmaNErdem/capstone2/backend/README.md

 - **Followers:** Represents the follower-followee relationship between users.
 Each record shows who is being followed by whom.

+- **Rooms:** Represents chat room with a given room name, and timestamp.

+- **RoomMembers:** Represents users in given chat room id.

+- **Messages:** Tracks text messages with sender name, chat room id and text message, and timestamp.

 **Relationships:**

 - The **BookLikes** table establishes a many-to-many relationship between users and books, indicating which users like which books.